 Southern University at New Orleans offers many programs designed to inform students and employees about campus security procedures and practices and the prevention of crimes.

-A common theme of all awareness and crime prevention programs is to encourage students and employees to be responsible for their safety and the safety of others on campus-various campus organizations throughout the year sponsor crime prevention programs on personal safety and security.
+A common theme of all awareness and crime prevention programs is to encourage students and employees to be responsible for their own safety and for the safety of others on campus.
+Crime prevention programs on personal safety and security are sponsored by various campus organizations throughout the year.
 These programs include general crime prevention and security awareness programs, such as safety education forums, programs, and discussions about topics such as alcohol abuse, sexual assault awareness and prevention, relationship violence awareness and prevention, bystander intervention, fire safety, emergency response and evacuation procedures, and theft prevention.
-SUNO Police, Residence Life, Student Affairs, and the Title IX Coordinator participate in forums, panels, meetings, and programs in residence halls and fraternities to explain University security, campus safety, campus policies, and expectations related to student conduct and behavior and fire safety measures and procedures at Southern University at New Orleans with all incoming students during the fall orientation program.
+SUNO Police, Residence Life, Student Affairs, Dean of Students, and the Title IX Coordinator participate in forums, panels, meetings, and programs in residence halls and fraternities to explain University security, campus safety, campus policies, and expectations related to student conduct and behavior and fire safety measures and procedures at Southern University at New Orleans with all incoming students during the fall orientation program.

-These crime prevention and security awareness themes are additionally reviewed as part of Public Safety's community policing liaison program with the sororities, fraternities, first-year residents, and other vital student groups and organizations.
-New-employee orientation includes the distribution of crime prevention and fire safety materials to all new employees during scheduled orientation sessions.
+These crime prevention and security awareness themes are additionally reviewed as part of Public Safety's community policing liaison program with the sororities, fraternities, first-year residents, and other key student groups and organizations.
+New-employee orientation includes the distribution of crime prevention and fire safety materials to all new employees during scheduled orientation sessions throughout the year.

-Additional safety awareness and crime prevention training/programming occur at the end of each fire/evacuation drill, during RA, RC, and CL training, and during other special campus events and safety forums throughout the year.
+Additional safety awareness and crime prevention training/programming occurs at the end of each fire/evacuation drill, during RA, RC, and CL training, and during other special campus events and safety forums throughout the year.